realethantran/ethanRepo/_posts/2023-11-03-individual-review.md

 - Choice I works.
 Choice III works also, as it will cause the while loop to iterate while x is less than 7.
 The variable x is assigned 1 to start and then incremented by 2.
 It will be assigned the values 1, 3, 5 and then 7.
 When x has the value 7, the loop will terminate.
 The output will be 1, 3, 5.

+## AP Study Plans

+- To prepare for the AP Exam, I will follow a similar process to what I did last year in CSP
+- I will be sure to continue working on the Practice MCQs on CollegeBoard and doing test corrections with the included topics of the questions I am missing.
+This will allow me to view what concepts I am having trouble with so that I can watch the CollegeBoard videos on them and review.

 # Extra Credit Reviews

 [Link](https://github.com/realethantran/ethan_student/issues/3)